Skip to main content

 API_HOST=http://localhost:8080

 You would then need to add the environment variable to your production env as well.
-This will look different depending on your hosting provider but on Google Cloud Run it looks like this:
+This will look different depending on your hosting provider, but on Google Cloud Run it looks like this:

 On the client